spoonapps/docs/README.md

 You may notice that there's some `EJS` templating sprinkled into the page.

 The Spoonium website runs on `NodeJS` and uses `EJS` templating to abstract out some resources.
 These resources are not held in this repository.

+## The Migration Tool

+If you want to change the display_name of a topic or section, use the migration tool -- migrate.py.
+This will take care of all the internal dependencies for you.

+The script takes 3 parameters:

+1. The type of migration (two valid values: "topic" or "section")
+2. The current display_name of the topic/section
+3. The name to change the topic/section to

+USAGE: `python migrate.py --type topic --current <current name> --to <new name>`